The Information Technology Pathway

 Show Up

-Go to the EDUCAUSE Annual Conference, designed for, and attended by, the global community of higher education information technology professionals.
+Go to the EDUCAUSE Annual Conference or other events, designed for, and attended by, a global community of higher education professionals working with technology.

 Learn

-Access the world's largest online collection of information about higher ed technology for resources that support information technology professionals in higher education.
+Access the world's largest collection of resources that support information technology professionals in higher education.

 Learn